 The department also provides free tutoring for freshmen-level math and physics courses.

 Our local chapter of the Society of Physics Students is open to any HBU student with an interest in physics.

 We also have a local chapter of Sigma Pi Sigma, which is the national honor society for physics students.

 The student-led Math Club is fun and engaging.

 - Talks by alumni and physicists from NASA, Century Cancer Center, and other universities

 - Star-BQ with astronomical observations

 Students work closely with faculty to further explore and research topics in mathematics and physics.
-Areas of interests for research include; commutative algebra, math biology, quantum mechanics, and bio-physics.
+Areas of interest for research include commutative algebra, math biology, quantum mechanics, and bio-physics.
 Undergraduate students have published papers in physics journals and presented research at the annual HBU Celebration of Scholarship Symposium.

 - “Effects of the Generalized Uncertainty Principle of Quantum Tunnelling“; authored by Trevor Prescott, James Jennings, Joshuah Ceyanes and Rafael Sepulveda, under the supervision of Dr. Gardo Blado; published at the European Journal of Physics, volume 37, January 2016.

 - “Butterfly Effect for Physics Laboratories“; authored by John Valentine, under the supervision of Dr. James Claycomb; published at Physics Education, volume 50, number 2, February 2015.